RCasatta/riccardo.casatta.it/_posts/2016-08-31-notes-on-pieter-and-matt.md

 OWAS are based on more recent history so less proven

-If you pay 20x for privacy I become a target, privacy must be default
+If you pay 20x for privacy I become a target, privacy must be the default.